 I want to know the correlation.

 Personally, I think because introverts are naturally introspective, they are more observant than extroverts.
-This makes it easier to pick up on little cues that may be going on with others, for example, knowing when something is wrong.
+Being observant makes it easier to pick up on little cues that may be going on with others, for example, knowing when something is wrong.

-I'd consider many of the extroverts I know to be emotionally oblivious to others.
+I'd consider many of the extroverts I know to oblivious to others rather than observant.
 For example, they seem to have absolutely no clue when it's time to call it a day because they've drained you of all your energy.
 They're just ready to go on to the next activity.

 In fact, most extroverts I know are completely clueless to the needs of their introvert counterparts.
 They don't seem to understand us at all.
 Being an introvert is not something we need to overcome.
-Our energy levels are not the same as there's and we're not sick!
+Our energy levels are not the same as there's.
+We're not sick!
+We just operate inversely.

 Isn't this a complete lack of empathy all together?